vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 a QA, staging, pre-production, etc.

 When code is pushed to GitHub,
-Github Actions will build, test and deploy to the review environment automatically.
+GitHub Actions will build, test and deploy to the review environment automatically.
-The application can be observed running on Tanzu Application Services before deciding to deploy to production.
+The application can be observed running on Tanzu Application Service before deciding to deploy to production.

 ## Learning Outcomes